testcontainers/testcontainers-go/docs/features/garbage_collector.md

 to determine the entities that are safe to remove.
 If a container is running for more than 10 seconds, it will be killed.

-!!!tip
+!!!warning

-    This feature can be disabled when creating a container.
+    This feature can be disabled when creating a container or a network, but it can cause **unexpected behavior** in your environment.

+    We recommend using it only for Continuous Integration services that have their own mechanism to clean up resources.

 Even if you do not call Terminate, Ryuk ensures that the environment will be kept clean and even cleans itself when there is nothing left to do.